CyberfusionIO/python3-cyberfusion-work-item-automations/README.md

 ## Create config file

 In its most basic form, the config file must contain the URL to your GitLab instance, and a private token (PAT).

 Create the PAT according to the [documentation](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) with the `api` scope.
+To the private token's user - usually a dedicated bot account - grant access to projects and/or groups it must be able to access, depending on your configuration.
+The necessary role, e.g. 'Guest' or 'Developer', depends on the actions taken.
+Usually, granting the 'Developer' role suffices.

 ```yaml
 automations: []